Health Topics

 Normal Function

 The CTNNB1 gene provides instructions for making a protein called beta-catenin.
-This protein is present in many types of cells and tissues, where it is primarily found at junctions that connect neighboring cells (adherens junctions).
+This protein is present in many types of cells and tissues.
+It is primarily found at junctions that connect neighboring cells (adherens junctions).
 Beta-catenin plays an important role in sticking cells together (cell adhesion) and in communication between cells.

 Among its many activities, beta-catenin appears to play an important role in the normal function of hair follicles, which are specialized structures in the skin where hair growth occurs.
 This protein is active in cells that make up a part of the hair follicle known as the matrix.
 These cells divide and mature to form the different components of the hair follicle and the hair shaft.
 As matrix cells divide, the hair shaft is pushed upward and extends beyond the skin.